asthma-map/asthma-map.github.io/pages/tutorials.md

 ### Browsing and navigation

-This tutorial is in preparation and will be available soon.
+This tutorial is in preparation.

 ### Data visualisation

-This tutorial is in preparation and will be available soon.
+This tutorial is in preparation.

 ### Commenting